Find a way out to a better rate and mortgage.

 What options do you have with a variable-rate mortgage?

-With the majority of rate hikes (hopefully) behind us, talk to your expert broker about whether a variable rate makes more sense than a fixed-rate term this time around.
+With prime rates lowering, talk to your expert broker about whether a variable rate makes more sense than a fixed-rate term this time around.

-Have you managed to weather these latest hikes with an ARM or a VRM product (adjusting vs. fixed payments)?
+Did you manage to weather the recent higher rates with an ARM or a VRM product (adjusting vs. fixed payments)?
 If you have a VRM's fixed payments, you may not see any budget relief when rates drop, but you'll pay off your mortgage faster as the amortization ticks back down.

 Choosing a variable rate going forward can provide instant rate relief during your term if rates drop.
 You'll also avoid the potential of paying heftier fixed-rate penalties if you suddenly want to break your fixed-rate term to take advantage of the lower rates.